kimhomer/kimhomer/README.md

 I'm a fullstack developer living in Seoul, Korea.
 I build amazing products.
 When it comes to backend and frontend, I'm little more confident at frontend.

-I'm using Svelte and Deno these days.
+I'm using Prisma and Svelte these days.

 - 📫 How to reach me: `kimhomer dot dev at gmail dot com`